studian/RoboND-HW02-Kinematics-Project/writeup_template.md

 * The first angle to be calculated is theta 1 which as shown in the figure below is nothing more than the arctan of the y and x coordinates of the wrist.

 * Joint angles 2 and 3 are far trickier.
-* To calculate the angle of joint 3 we have to acount for the extra angle caused by the second joint which creates and extra angle.
+* To calculate the angle of joint 3, I have to acount for the extra angle caused by the second joint which creates and extra angle.
-* However, we can easily calculate the extra angle and the new x and z coordinates of the wrist using the equations below
+* However, I can easily calculate the extra angle and the new x and z coordinates of the wrist using the equations below

 ```python
 xtraangle = atan2(wz-1.94645, wx)